Keyser Söze: Television

-In season 1 episode 9 of Netflix series Cobra Kai, main character Samantha Larusso, while grounded, asks Robby Keene “Did you just pull a Keyser Söze?”
-After Robby successfully manipulated Samantha's mom into letting her leave the house to drive him home.

 During episode six of the first season of Billions, the character "Dollar" Bill Stearn invokes Keyser Söze's name when metaphorically "murdering" his own family.

-In the third season of the American comedy fantasy television series The Good Place, main character Eleanor Shellstrop talks about her mother, saying “When the time comes, she will rip this guy off and disappear like Keyser Söze—right after he admitted to groping all those people,” making a veiled reference to the sexual misconduct allegations against Kevin Spacey.
+In the third season of the American comedy fantasy television series The Good Place, main character Eleanor Shellstrop talks about her mother, saying "When the time comes, she will rip this guy off and disappear like Keyser Söze—right after he admitted to groping all those people," making a veiled reference to the sexual misconduct allegations against Kevin Spacey.

 In the second season of the Irish comedy Derry Girls, which is set in the 1990s, several characters go to see The Usual Suspects.
 The theater gets evacuated before the film ends, and Ma Mary obsesses about finding out who Keyser Söze is.

 In the episode "The Puppet Show" of the television series Buffy the Vampire Slayer, a character asks, "Does anyone else feel like they've been Keyser Söze'd?", referring to a sense of having been definitively manipulated and outmaneuvered.

-In Season 10, episode 3 of NCIS, Tony DiNozzo asks the killer, when they confront him, "Did you Keyser Söze us?"

-In the fifth season (2009) of House, episode eleven, in relation to House's attempt to mock his team in a confrontation with Wilson, House quotes Keyser Söze: "Why don't you hang out in the video store and tell everyone Kevin Spacey's is Keyser Söze.
-And by the way, that ending really made no sense at all."

-In the fourth season episode 9 of HBO Max's Veep, titled "Testimony," Dan Egan was being deposed by Congress and began to compare and liken Gary Walsh (President Selina Meyer's bagman) to Keyser Söze.
-Amid the comparison, Egan asked to clarify if the parties taking the testimony had seen The Usual Suspects.
-The parties had not seen The Usual Suspects, and Dan gave up on the metaphor as it would have been lost and he would have spoiled the great film.

-In the fourth season of Bob's Burgers, episode 16, Bob's wife Linda, while being confronted by her angry friends, exclaims "Oh God.
-I Keyser-Söze'd myself!" after realizing her newfound psychic powers and their initial successful use was just a result of coincidence and usage of common sense and all following predictions caused trouble and misfortune for them.